uqlibrary/technology-training/R/packaging/packaging.md

 This function does a very thorough check, and will take some time to go through all the steps.

+Notice any error, warning or note?

 ### Building and installing

 We can also install our package on our system.

+The easiest way is with the “Install and Restart” button.
+This will list the package in your Packages tab, which means you will be able to load it whenever you need the functions when you work on another project.

-First, we need to build the package:
+However, if you want to save a copy and share it with others, you can build the package:

   - On Windows: Build \> Build Binary Package
   - On Linux or macOS: Build \> Build Source Package

-This is what you can share with colleagues and friends who want to try your package on their computer.
+The resulting archive is what you can share with colleagues and friends who want to try your package on their computer.

-To install it (the name of the archive will depend on your system):
+To install it (the name of the archive will depend on your system), either use the “Install” menu in the Packages tab (using “Install from Package Archive File” instead of the CRAN repositories), or use this
+command:

 ``` r
 install.packages("../acornucopia_0.1.0.tar.gz", repos = NULL)